ConvivioTeam/cookbook/new_client_recipe/learning-and-thinking.md

 2. They should then write up a [New Opportunity Brief](https://docs.google.com/document/d/1_10cfMeMU-NlqYnKUjdjs5lmgfe3qBCEFwosYkQID5s/edit#heading=h.ehi1utb0s9ar) _\(that's the template version, but there'll be a copy in the root of the google drive folder for this opportunity ready for you to edit\)_.
 We put the information into this standard format so that \(a\) it's easy for other team members to quickly read up on the important things; \(b\) it makes us think about the right stuff; and \(c\) we can see if there are any important gaps in the information provided.

 3. Have another member of the team review this document and challenge it.
 What's missing?
 What isn't clear?
 Update it.

-4. Have two team-members work through the [New Opportunity Evaluation](https://docs.google.com/spreadsheets/d/15SuupWAB1X8Ge4QNfjpEDoF2jvUWfMkkikmkHbRsnZg/edit#gid=0) _\(that's the template version, but there'll be a copy in the root of the google drive folder for this opportunity ready for you to edit\)._
-5. Decide whether to pursue this opportunity.
-The score from the evaluation is only a starter for conversation.
-Have that discussion and make a decision.
-Don't be afraid to say no, as we are specialists and not everything will be a good fit.
-6. Plan in the time for the right team to work on the proposal.
+4. Plan in the time for the right team to work on the proposal.
 Book it out on the [Float schedule](https://convivio.float.com/) _\(internal link\)_.

-7. Go back to the client with any questions that have arisen.
+5. Go back to the client with any questions that have arisen.
 Update the New Opportunity Brief as necessary.
-8. Do any extra learning and thinking that has been identified.
+6. Plan in a meeting with the team \(who should all have read the New Opportunity Brief in advance\) to run through the learning and thinking questions below.

 ## Learning and Thinking before Proposing